 14. Go Scuba Diving

-Getting on the water is always a good idea when travelling, but so is getting under it!
-Whether you’re scuba certified or not, check out Banderas Scuba Republic.
+Whether you’re scuba diving certified or not, check out Banderas Scuba Republic.
 This company is PADI recognized and the team is PADI certified.

-Walking on your own is great, but if you want to learn a bit more about the city of Puerto Vallarta, including its culture, history and architecture, then it’s best to join a walking tour with a knowledgeable guide.
+Walking on your own is great, but if you want to learn a bit more about the city of Puerto Vallarta, including its culture, history, and architecture, then it’s best to join one of the free walking tours with a knowledgeable guide.

 17. Visit the Church Of Our Lady Of Guadalupe